 Madison College Public Safety Services maintains a daily crime log which lists every crime reported to Public Safety Services within the past 60 days.
-(See page 14 for more information.)
+(See "Daily Crime Log" which appears earlier in this document for more information.)
 Data from the daily crime log is entered into an incident reporting system.
 At the time that the Annual Security Report is published, the incident reporting system is reviewed to capture the necessary crime statistic data for the report.